HitarthChopra/angularjs/README.md

 13. Hit http://localhost:4200/ in browser.

-14. To test access validation for Admin page, change "accessLevel" object value in db.json file to "Admin" for successful access and any other value for unauthorized access.
+14. To test screen validation for Admin page, enter Username as "admin" and Password as "password" for successful access and any other value for unauthorized access.